 The Brockton Public Schools is committed to ensuring the health and safety of all students.
-The following concussion policy is in compliance with MIAA policy and with the Commonwealth of M. G. L. ch.
-111, § 222 pertaining to Head Injuries and Concussion in Extracurricular Athletic Activities.
+The following concussion policy is in compliance with MIAA policy and with the Commonwealth of M.G.L. § 111: Head Injuries and Concussion in Extracurricular Athletic Activities.

-The Principal or Athletic Director shall be the person responsible for the implementation of these policies and protocols at (one's each) his/her school.
+The Principal or Athletic Director shall be the person responsible for the implementation of these policies and protocols at his/her school.